-Drinking smoothies is a great way to get out the door in a hurry in the morning, but there’s way more to love about them than the quickness with which you can drink one down.
+Drinking smoothies is a great way to get out the door in a hurry, but there’s way more to love about them than the grab-and-go convenience and quickness with which you can make and drink one.

 What Are Superfoods?